Harlequin F.C.: Stadium

-Harlequins play at the Twickenham Stoop, which is situated in Twickenham in south-west London.
+Harlequins play at the Twickenham Stoop, at Twickenham in London.
 The stadium is named after former England international Adrian Stoop, who was a Harlequins player and later president of the club.

 The club acquired the then athletics pitch in 1963, a ground of 14 acre, close by to the RFU ground.
 It became the training pitch, and eventually, the Harlequins home ground.
-The site provided a ground that could be developed, and since then much has been done in terms of upgrading with a current capacity of 14,800.
+The site provided a ground that could be extended, and there have been many upgrades since, leading to a current capacity of 14,800.
 The stadium was known as the Stoop Memorial Ground for many years, but it was renamed the Twickenham Stoop in 2005.

+In 2017 Harlequins engaged with architects and considered plans to increase capacity to 25,000, but that has not progressed.

-They also play two games at Twickenham Stadium, one in December called the Big Game, and one in June called the Big Summer Kick-Off.
+Harlequins also play two games at Twickenham Stadium, one in December called the Big Game, the other in June called the Big Summer Kick-Off.

 Harlequins Foundation

 The Harlequins Foundation was set up in 2015 as an independent charity (1161838).

 It delivers two flagship programmes: Switch – a women and girls project which aims to develop female leaders, and METTLE – a project that develops skills and knowledge to improve physical health and mental well-being for 9-12 year olds.
 The METTLE pilot was evaluated by St Mary's University and the programme was found to have had a positive impact on young people's self-confidence, wellbeing, decision making and mental resilience.

 In September 2018, The Harlequins Foundation and The Movember Foundation announced a long-term partnership in joint initiative committed to help rugby fans, and the wider community, address the issues around men's health and provide information and guidance on what to do when mental health suffers.

 The foundation delivers the Premiership Rugby Funded Programmes: Move like a Pro, Project Rugby, Tackling Health and Hitz.

 Additionally the charity allocates grants to local organisations and charities in the local community.

 In 2020 it was announced that The Harlequins Foundation would partner with The Duke of Edinburgh's Award and become the only Premiership Rugby club licensed to deliver the DofE.